timescale/docs/install/installation-kubernetes.md

 <procedure>

-### Connecting to TimescaleDB using an External IP
+### Connecting to TimescaleDB using an external IP

 <highlight type="note">
 If you configured the user credentials in the `my_values.yaml` file, you don't